William H. Natcher Parkway: Decommissioning

 The William H. Natcher Parkway designation was decommissioned in favor of a new Interstate Highway number along most of its length.
 I-165 is the designation north of I-65, while Kentucky Route 9007 (KY 9007) is the designation of the parkway south of it.
 In early 2016, funding was set aside to rebuild and restore sections of the parkway to Interstate Highway standards.
 From July to August 2017, construction consisting of shoulder work, draining and repaving was completed.
 Additional work took place along the entirety of the parkway.
 In July 2018, major modernization upgrades began in the Warren County section, consisting of ramp extensions, guardrail replacement, LED lighting upgrades and bridge wall replacement.
 Traffic flow was restricted to one lane, wide loads were prohibited, and the speed limit set to 55 mph.
 This work continued through the end of 2018.
-The US 231 interchange (exit 9) will be partially or completely revamped, and several interchange designs are being considered, including a dual-roundabout system.
+The US 231 interchange at exit 7 (formerly exit 9) was completely revamped into a diamond interchange.
 A new interchange will likely be constructed between the mile markers 3.4 and 4, allowing access to Elrod Road in Bowling Green.

 The presumed number for the parkway was I-565, but on September 24, 2017, the American Association of State Highway and Transportation Officials' Special Committee on U.S. Route Numbering approved the Natcher Parkway as I-165 instead.

 On September 5, 2018, it was announced that the entire parkway would be signed with I-165 shields by the end of 2019, even before completion of the parkway's upgrades, thus officially bringing it to Interstate status.
 After crews began posting the updated signage, the highway was officially designated I-165 on March 6, 2019.
 In 2018, Representative Suzanne Miles of Owensboro introduced a bill that would have given the highway an honorary designation of "William H. Natcher Expressway", but the bill did not make it out of committee.